GradMetaNet: An Equivariant Architecture for Learning on Gradients: Theory

 As a result of Theorem \ref{thm:universality_formal}, we obtain the following formal statement of Corollary \ref{cor:ourmethod_can_compute_fisher_informal}.

-\begin{corollary} Let $\gK \subset \Grads_b[f]$ be a compact domain such that $\gK = \cup_{\tau \in G_b} \tau \cdot \gK$ and $\gK \cap \gE = \emptyset$. there exist \ourmethod models are able to approximate the natural gradients (see Definition \ref{def:natural_gradients_map}) of elements of $\gK$ to arbitrary precision.
-Additionally, by incorporating the parameters $\params$ of the MLP whose gradients are provided as input to \ourmethod into the gradient-to-weight update, \ourmethod models are able to approximate pruning saliency scores (see Definition \ref{def:pruning_saliency_maps}) with arbitrary precision.
+\begin{corollary} Let $\gK \subset \Grads_b[f]$ be a compact domain such that $\gK = \cup_{\tau \in G_b} \tau \cdot \gK$ and $\gK \cap \gE = \emptyset$. there exist \ourmethod models can approximate the natural gradients (see Definition \ref{def:natural_gradients_map}) of elements of $\gK$ to arbitrary precision.
+Additionally, by incorporating the parameters $\params$ of the MLP whose gradients are provided as input to \ourmethod into the gradient-to-weight update, \ourmethod models can approximate pruning saliency scores (see Definition \ref{def:pruning_saliency_maps}) with arbitrary precision.

 \end{corollary}